jgcmarins/react-native-relay-graphql-example/README.md

-# rn-top-ufc-fighters
+# react-native-relay-graphql-example

-React Native + Relay + GraphQL: an app to display information about top UFC fighters.
+React Native + Relay Modern + GraphQL: an app to display information about top UFC fighters.

 The data is fetched by Relay Modern from this GraphQL Server: [https://graphql-ufc-api.now.sh/](https://graphql-ufc-api.now.sh/)